ray-mak/betstats_scraper/README.md

 Third commit - I created a separate python file to scrape individual user data.
 This way I can test the code without having to run it on every user.

 Fourth commit - I created a separate file to collect data on a fighters ROI on when they're an underdog and when they're a favorite.
 This will be added to the main scraper file.

+Fifth commit - I updated the userstats.py and fighterstats.py to scrape all the data that was created by scraper.py.
+I decided not to integrate it into the scraper.py function to keep things more organized.